rehierl/node-tree-outliner/2-tree-of-nodes/2-6-hierarchy-of-seqs.md

 </A>
 ```

-Each rooted ordered tree of nodes has exactly one most significant node, its
+Each rooted ordered tree of nodes has one most significant node,
-root node (A).
+its root node (A).

 * A root node can be understood to represent two sequences of nodes.
-* The root's outer sequence (S1) is the root node's complete node sequence.
+* The root's outer sequence (S1) is its complete node sequence.
-* The root's inner sequence (S2) is the concatenation of the node sequences
+* The root's inner sequence (S2) is the concatenation of the complete node
-  of its child nodes (concatenated in the order of its child nodes).
+  sequences of its child nodes (concatenated in the order of its child nodes).
 * `S1 := ([root] append S2)`
 * S1 always begins with the root node.
 * S2 always begins with the root's first child.